leonibr/glacial-cache/src/GlacialCache.Benchmarks/README.md

 # GlacialCache Benchmarks

-Performance benchmarks for GlacialCache.PostgreSQL using BenchmarkDotNet, including **direct comparisons** with [Sloop](https://github.com/dev-hancock/Sloop) - another PostgreSQL-backed IDistributedCache implementation.
+Performance benchmarks for GlacialCache.PostgreSQL using BenchmarkDotNet.

 ## 🏃‍♂️ Running the Benchmarks

 ### Prerequisites

-- **.NET 9.0 SDK or later**
+- **.NET 10.0 SDK or later**
 - **Docker** (for PostgreSQL Testcontainers)
 - Sufficient system resources for running PostgreSQL containers